-Music lockers with built-in combination locks are available on the second floor of the Music Building for all students who are currently taking private music instruction.
+Music lockers with built-in combination locks are available in the Music Building for all students who are currently taking private music instruction.
 These lockers are assigned to students by Dr. Tang and the Music Area Coordinator.
-The red lockers are for instrumentalists and the blue lockers for vocalists.
-(FYI brown lockers are assigned after all instrumentalists have lockers.)
-Students playing large or additional instruments not fitting into the red music lockers will be provided with instrument storage space in MB 103/105 by the Director of Instrumental Music.
+Students playing large or additional instruments not fitting into the regular music lockers will be provided with instrument storage space in MB 103/105 by the Director of Instrumental Music.
 Students are expected to keep lockers clean, in good condition, and to report any maintenance issues.
 Students will clean out their lockers by the Monday after graduation.
 Any items left in lockers after this date will be discarded.
 Student lockers are the property of Pepperdine University and may be searched by Public Safety if there is evidence of illegal behavior associated with the use of the lockers.